J0313-1806/pet_adoption/README.md

 Pet adoption application.
 Using GetX State Management and MVC Pattern.

-- Save pet for later and add it to your wishlist
+- Save pet for later by adding them to your wishlist
 - Adopted pets are shown in history
 - Search by gender/name/species
 - Categorised by Species for easy adoption